ckdrew670/gatsby-base-template/README.md

 ### Add content for the homepage

 ### Add content for an archive page
 ### Add a new content collection
 ## Creating Components
 ### Adding content for a new component
 ## Querying Data

 ## Custom Styling

+This base-theme uses Sass for styling.
+Sass files can be found in `src/assets/styles` and `main.scss` is imported into the `layout.js` file.

+*NB: the `node-sass` version is **^4.14.1**.
+You might find some errors thrown if you update to the latest version.*

 ## Responsive Images